ServBay + Docker Integration FAQ

 ), ServBay automatically points that domain to127.0.0.1

-Q2: How can my Docker container properly access ServBay-managed websites on the macOS host (e.g., mysite.servbay.demo
+Q2: How can my Docker container correctly access a ServBay-managed website on the host via domain name (e.g., mysite.servbay.demo

-This is a common requirement, but it needs to be handled correctly.
-When ServBay runs a site on your macOS host (e.g. mysite.servbay.demo
+This is a common need but must be handled properly to avoid issues.
+When ServBay runs a site on your host system (macOS or Windows)—for example, mysite.servbay.demo

-inside your Docker container refers to the container itself, not your Mac host.
+refers to the container itself, not the host.

-Although Docker Desktop for Mac (and Windows) provides the special DNS name host.docker.internal
+Although Docker Desktop for Mac (and Windows) provides a special DNS name, host.docker.internal

 ).

-This is because the HTTP request sent to ServBay’s web server (such as Caddy or Nginx) will have a Host
+This is because if you do this, the HTTP request sent to the ServBay web server (such as Caddy or Nginx) will use host.docker.internal

 .

-To allow your app inside the Docker container to use the original ServBay site domain (mysite.servbay.demo
+To ensure apps inside Docker can use the original ServBay domain (like mysite.servbay.demo

 .